frc1678/android-homework/HOMEWORK1.md

 ---

 At this point, you should have the basic user interface for the chat app.
 Click the green arrow button (Or press Shift+F10) to run the app!
 If there are any errors, Android Studio should alert you to this fact by opening a window that will have a small, red exclamation mark on it, along with an error message.
-If you run into an error message, you can choose to [try to find out how to fix it yourself](https://google.com), or you can find a more senior app programmer to help you fix it.
+If you run into an error message, you should [try to find out how to fix it](https://docs.google.com/document/d/1p2gx6S3PqeRA4msu0xbgGGXFXp0NkocwLQ1JvXGnFwM/edit?usp=sharing).

 Assuming everything works as expected, it's time to move on to [Homework #2](HOMEWORK2.md)!